GsLKS/MyInfo/README.md

 MyInfoNormal();
 ```

-* Using json allows for easy integration into applications
+* Using json allows a easy integration to your apps

 ```js
 async function MyInfoJson() {